rstoyanchev/spring-mvc-31-update/multipart-requests/slides.md

 # Request Parsing

 * `StandardServletMultipartResolver`
-* Use of resolver is optional
+* Use of above resolver is optional
 * Required only if using `MultipartFile`
 * May use `javax.servlet.http.Part` instead